Moya/Moya/Readme.md

 Carthage users can point to this repository and use whichever generated framework they'd like, `Moya`, `RxMoya`, or `ReactiveMoya`.

+Make the following entry in your Cartfile:

 ```
 github "Moya/Moya"
 ```

+Then run `carthage update`.

 ### Manually